Daly Bread: More predictions of storm; will National Security finally include culture in crime plan?

 A fortnight ago, I described the irrelevance of the current Budget debates in Parliament.
 The numbers of persons who firmly believe that neither of the two major political parties—nor any among the current political leadership—can reset us onto a better path has rapidly grown.

-Currently on the ground there appears to be a tangible rise in the extent to which racial perspectives colour citizens views about issues of the day.
-No doubt this is why the editorial writer expressed concern about division increasing at this time of adversity.
+Currently on the ground, there appears to be a tangible rise in the extent to which racial perspectives colour citizens’ views about issues of the day.
+No doubt this is why the editorial writer expressed concern about division increasing in this time of adversity.

 The editorial then makes the important point by reference to 1990, which it describes as an occasion “when divisiveness created room for the emergence of a dangerous extremism that succeeded in exploiting the political vacuum to mount a deadly coup attempt.”
 The editorial goes on to warn: “If we are to escape another such outcome we will have to demonstrate much more wisdom.”